13 Sentinels: Aegis Rim: Setting and characters

 13 Sentinels is primarily set during a fictionalized version of 1985 in the Shōwa period, but also jumps between 1945 during the later years of World War II, 2025, 2065, and the distant future of 2105.
 The story follows the perspective of thirteen characters.
 While several characters are native to the 1980s period, several come from either the future or the era of World War II.
 The storyline is split between these characters, and by following each the player aims to avert a disastrous future for mankind.
 A recurring location is Sakura High School, which multiple characters attend across different time periods.
 The story is told using nonlinear narrative, switching both between different protagonists and the events of the final battle against an army of Kaiju, otherwise known as the "Deimos", giant monsters who arrive in 1985 and attack Japan.
 Each of the thirteen protagonist's arcs culminate in summoning a Sentinel, a mecha designed to fight the Deimos which also has the ability to travel between different eras.

-The thirteen protagonists are Juro Kurabe, an otaku who is troubled by strange dreams; Iori Fuyusaka, an outgoing student who likewise has dreams similar to Juro; Ei Sekigahara, an amnesiac young man pursued by a mysterious organization; Keitaro Miura, a young man from World War II-era Japan; Takatoshi Hijiyama, Miura's upperclassman from the same time period; Nenji Ogata, a good-hearted delinquent; Natsuno Minami, a track team member fascinated by the occult and UFOs; Shu Amiguchi, a playboy with a kind heart who discusses his dreams with Juro and Iori; Yuki Takamiya, a notorious sukeban (delinquent girl) and childhood friend of Natsuno; Tomi Kisaragi, a girl from 2025 sent to 1985; Megumi Yakushiji, another girl from 2025 who is in love with Juro; Ryoko Shinonome, a sickly girl from 2065 tasked with pursuing an escaped prisoner dubbed "426"; and Renya Gouto, a stern young man from 2065 who ultimately leads the Sentinel pilots.
+The thirteen protagonists are Juro Kurabe, an otaku who is troubled by strange dreams; Iori Fuyusaka, an outgoing student who likewise has dreams similar to Juro; Ei Sekigahara, an amnesiac young man pursued by a mysterious organization; Keitaro Miura, a young man from World War II-era Japan; Takatoshi Hijiyama, Miura's upperclassman from the same time period; Nenji Ogata, a good-hearted delinquent; Natsuno Minami, a track team member fascinated by the occult and UFOs; Yuki Takamiya, a notorious sukeban (delinquent girl) and childhood friend of Natsuno; Shu Amiguchi, a playboy with a kind heart who discusses his dreams with Juro and Iori; Tomi Kisaragi, a girl from 2025 sent to 1985; Megumi Yakushiji, another girl from 2025 who is in love with Juro; Ryoko Shinonome, a sickly girl from 2065 tasked with pursuing an escaped prisoner dubbed "426"; and Renya Gouto, a stern young man from 2065 who ultimately leads the Sentinel pilots.

 There are several notable supporting characters.
 Chihiro Morimura is both the school nurse and the teacher for Kurabe and Fuyusaka's class.
 Tsukasa Okino is a genius student with deep knowledge of the Sentinels, who frequently cross-dresses as a girl.
 Chihiro is a mysterious girl who Miura considers his sister but who later accompanies Gouto during several sections.
 Kyuta Shiba is one of Juro's best friends, but possesses a hidden agenda.
 Erika Aiba is a student who tags along with Takamiya as they solve mysteries surrounding the Sentinels.
 Tamao Kurabe is a woman from the 1940s who closely resembles Aiba.
 Tetsuya Ida, while ostensibly a part-time instructor, is the chairman of the covert Special Investigations Unit (SIU) in 1985.
 The small robot BJ accompanies Natsuno on her journeys through time.
 Fluffy, a talking cat, strikes a deal with Megumi to save Juro.
 Miyuki Inaba is a famous idol within the 1980s period.